SWENGG4Y2024/SWENGG4Y2024Team05/Assignment2/test.md

 Test Case 6: Cross-Browser Compatibility Preconditions: None

 Test Steps: Open the Tez Yatra on different web browsers (Chrome, Firefox, Safari).
 Perform various actions and verify the functionality and appearance.
 Expected Result: The system should work consistently and correctly on all supported browsers.

+### 4.5.
+User Acceptance Testing
+User acceptance testing is used to determine whether the product is working for the user correctly.
+Specific requirements which are quite often used by the customers are primarily picked for testing purposes.
 ### 5. Test Procedures
 5.1.
 Functional Testing:
 Execute Test Case 1: User Registration Execute Test Case 2: Creating a Car Pool Request